NREL/HPC/docs/Documentation/Systems/Kestrel/Running/example_sbatch.md

     ```

 ??? example "Sample serial batch script with GPU and memory request"
     Every node on Kestrel has 4 h100 GPUs.
-To run jobs on GPUs, your script should contain the `--gres=gpu:<NUM_GPUS>` and `--partition=gpu-h100` flags in the SBATCH directives.
+To run jobs on GPUs, your script should contain the `--gres=gpu:<NUM_GPUS>` flag in the SBATCH directives.

     ```
     #!/bin/bash
     #SBATCH --nodes=2             # Use 2 nodes
-    #SBATCH --partition=gpu-h100  # h100 GPU partition
+    #SBATCH --partition=gpu-h100
     #SBATCH --time=00:20:00       # Set a 20 minute time limit
     #SBATCH --ntasks-per-node=2   # Maximum CPU cores for job
     #SBATCH --gres=gpu:4          # GPU request